WebReflection/heresy/README.md

 ## What is this _heresy_ ?

-This project is some sort of protest against these major trends:
+This project is some sort of answer to these major trends:

   * believing you cannot have tiny APIs able to compete with most famous Frameworks
   * believing custom elements are not cool enough to compete with such Frameworks